corhydare/marketaccessibility/README.md

 ##

-- I've decided to get a good grade in this calss and learn new things for the future programming career, hence the an attempt at producing a good homework file.
+- I should probably learn a few new things for the future career, hence the attempt at producing a good homework file.
 - Original website code was refractored to remove redundant code and to consolidate CSS into smaller, more compact file.

 ##